codetojoy/gol-react/README.md

 * more tick tests
 * set fields to private
 * build empty world without any UI
-* seed world without any UI
+* X: seed world without any UI
-* play round without any UI
+* X: play round without any UI
+* X: write a clear-grid function
 * X: allow a random seed on initialization
 * X: course-correct: Grid components should use store for the grid
 * X: setup basic store